xuri/excelize-doc/en/style.md

 ### Pattern fill {#pattern}

-The following shows the `pattern` styles sorted by excelize index number:
+The following table shows the pattern styles used in `Fill.Pattern` supported by excelize index number:

 Index|Style|Index|Style
 ---|---|---|---